Game4Move78/vaultio/README.md

 ## Overview

 **`pybw`** is an **unofficial Python API** for managing Bitwarden vaults via the Bitwarden CLI.
 Instead of launching a new CLI process for each operation, it runs the CLI once in the background and communicates with it through a **private socket connection**.
-This improves performance and avoids redundant unlocks.
+This improves performance and provides a secure method for using the [serve API](https://bitwarden.com/help/vault-management-api/).

 ## How It Works